wp-plugins/newsme/readme.txt

 **2. Receive email digests with your new articles of their interest**

 Create a unique experience for your readers with News@me.
 Each subscriber receives updates on articles and topics of interest through an elegant email summary.
 Invite your readers to return to your site and read new articles about their interests.
-Put their passions at the center of your conversation and they’ll keep coming back to your site and read your new articles day by day.
+Put their passions at the center of your conversation and they'll keep coming back to your site and read your new articles day by day.

 **3. A unique and innovative way to follow topics of interest on your site**